JakeTurner616/sd-loadbalance/README.md

 # sd-loadbalance nginx load balancing configuration

-This Nginx configuration is designed to load balance two applications running on `localhost:7860` and `localhost:7861`.
+This is a simple nginx configuration to load balance two applications running on `localhost:7860` and `localhost:7861`.
 The configuration uses the default round-robin load balancing method, where each server in the upstream group is used in a sequential manner.
-This assumes two automatic111 sd instances exist.
+This config assumes two automatic111 sd instances exist.

 ## Configuration Details